What is a Registered Behavior Technician (RBT)?

-The Registered Behavior Technician (RBT) is one of the credentials extended by the Behavior Analyst Certification Board to paraprofessionals who execute interventions for promoting socially acceptable behaviors.
-RBTs are taught the basics of applied behavior analysis to support developmentally disabled individuals, but they must function under the supervision of a Board Certified Behavior Analyst (BCBA).
+The Registered Behavior Technician (RBT) is one of the credentials offered by the Behavior Analyst Certification Board.
+The RBT credential was designed for paraprofessionals who execute interventions for promoting socially acceptable behaviors.
+RBTs are taught the basics of applied behavior analysis (ABA) to support developmentally disabled individuals.
+Their work must be supervised by a Board Certified Behavior Analyst (BCBA).
 Rather than designing and assessing program plans, RBTs introduce the chosen behavioral interventions in clients’ home or school life.
 They assist behavior analysts with:

 Kinds of Jobs Held by Registered Behavior Technicians

 Virtually anyone working with special needs children or adults can benefit from practicing as a Registered Behavior Tech under a BCBA’s watchful eye.
 Although ABA programs are frequently associated with Autism Spectrum Disorder, these behavioral tactics are effective with several disabilities, including:

 - cerebral palsy

 - emotional disturbances

 The National Autism Network even reports that ABA has been adapted for treating drug and gambling addictions.
 Established by Ivar Lovaas and Robert Koegel in the 1970s, ABA has a 90 percent success rate!
 The RBT credential often required by employers working with people displaying problematic behaviors.
 It’s also useful for parents and guardians of developmentally challenged children.

 In educational settings, RBTs could function as: